top of page

 Action & Results

-With no single fix, we rebuilt the innovation engine through broad, coordinated changes.
+With no single fix, we designed a comprehensive R&D operating system which would drive broad, coordinated changes.

 • Roles and responsibilities – Developed clear job descriptions and career ladders across disciplines, mapping them to the org chart to expose gaps.